kletobias/p2022/_projects/deep-dive-tabular-data-pt-1.md

 they are of type object (strings and numerical characters are found in the values.) or numerical.

-- `id`: Is a standard integer range index, that likely increases monotonously by row and might have unique values for each building in the dataset.
+- `id`: Is a standard integer range index that likely increases monotonously by row and might have unique values for each building in the dataset.
 - `mssubclass`: Gives the building class.
 It looks like a categorical column, with numerical classes.
 - `mszoning`: Is the general zoning classification of a building and it looks
 - like a categorical column with string classes.
-- `lotfrontage`: Gives the street frontage, that each building has towards a street.
-This is measured by taking the horizontal distance, that is perpendicular to the side of the street and that measures the length that the side of the house facing the street shares with the street.
+- `lotfrontage`: Gives the street frontage that each building has towards a street.
+This is measured by taking the horizontal distance that is perpendicular to the side of the street and that measures the length that the side of the house facing the street shares with the street.
 - `lotarea`: Gives lot size of the property in square feet.